TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/exceptions.rst

 .. c:function:: int PyErr_GivenExceptionMatches(PyObject *given, PyObject *exc)

    Return true if the *given* exception matches the exception type in *exc*.
-If *exc* is a class object, this also returns true when *given* is an instance of a subclass.
+If *exc* is a kundi object, this also returns true when *given* is an instance of a subclass.
 If *exc* is a tuple, all exception types in the tuple (and recursively in subtuples) are searched for a match.